 Barry R. Goldsmith is a partner in the New York and Washington, D.C., offices of Gibson, Dunn & Crutcher and Co-Chair of Gibson Dunn's Securities Enforcement Practice Group.
 Mr. Goldsmith is also a member of Gibson Dunn's Securities Litigation Practice Group, and White Collar Defense and Investigations Practice Group.
 Mr. Goldsmith's practice focuses on the representation of securities firms, brokers/dealers, investment companies and investment advisers and other financial institutions, issuers and their employees in investigations and litigation with the SEC, Financial Industry Regulatory Authority (FINRA) and state securities regulators and attorneys general.

-Mr. Goldsmith is consistently ranked as one of the top Securities Regulatory and Enforcement attorneys in the nation by Chambers USA America’s Leading Business Lawyers, Institutional Investor’s Benchmark Litigation Guide and The Best Lawyers in America©.
-He was named the Best Lawyers' 2015 New York City Securities Regulation "Lawyer of the Year" and 2014 New York City Litigation ‒ Securities “Lawyer of the Year” and Washingtonian Magazine recognized him as one of Washington’s Top Lawyers for securities law.
+Mr. Goldsmith is consistently ranked as one of the top Securities Regulatory and Enforcement attorneys in the nation by Chambers USA America's Leading Business Lawyers, Institutional Investor's Benchmark Litigation Guide and The Best Lawyers in America©.
+He was named the Best Lawyers' 2015 New York City Securities Regulation "Lawyer of the Year" and 2014 New York City Litigation ‒ Securities "Lawyer of the Year" and was also recognized by Washingtonian Magazine as one of Washington's Top Lawyers for securities law.
 Chambers notes that Mr. Goldsmith is well regarded for his background at the SEC and FINRA, is an "exceptional lawyer" and has "terrific ability to keep the big picture in mind while paying attention to the details."
 He is a frequent speaker on securities enforcement and regulatory issues at industry, legal and media sponsored conferences.
 Mr. Goldsmith has also authored and co-authored numerous securities industry related articles.

 Mr. Goldsmith joined Gibson Dunn in 2006 after serving as Executive Vice President for Enforcement of the National Association of Securities Dealers (NASD) now FINRA, the primary private-sector regulator of the country's securities industry.
 Mr. Goldsmith was NASD's top enforcement official responsible for formulating its national enforcement policy and overseeing investigations and cases.
 Prior to his 10-year tenure at NASD, Mr. Goldsmith served as Chief Litigation Counsel at the SEC where he was responsible for all enforcement litigation brought by the agency.